9 Ways Allowance Can Teach Your Kids About Financial Literacy

 Again, your child has the ultimate say in what they decide to do with their own money, but that doesn't mean you can't offer suggestions and guidance.
 If they decide they want to spend it, make each purchase a learning opportunity.
 When they wind up with a basketful of goodies they clearly can't afford, help them pick and choose what they want most by adding up what each item costs and using the process of elimination.
 Also, teach them the art of looking for better deals elsewhere, price-matching, and shopping clearance for those larger purchases!

 Building a relationship with a local credit union.

 Many financial institutions offer savings accounts for young children, and checking and savings for teens, that come with extra rewards and incentives.
-Our Credit Union Buddy (CUB) Account is a great option for youngsters, and encourages good grades with a monetary incentive.
+Our Credit Union Buddy (CUB) Club is a great option for youngsters, and encourages good grades with a monetary incentive.
 Our Livin' Free Checking and Livin' Free Savings accounts for older kids work just like grown-up accounts, but offer perks like Oops Refunds and higher dividends.
 The bank or credit union shouldn't be a scary or unfamiliar place to your kids once they've grown up, so don't hesitate in setting up an account for them early and taking them to make their own deposits and withdrawals, and interact with the staff!

 Learning about borrowing money and owing interest.